SPRING 2017 ADMISSION

 For Spring 2017, CSUN will consider upper-division transfer applicants who meet the admission eligibility requirements in the following categories:

 - Nonresidents of California.
 Please review the instructions on this page.

 - California residents who will have earned a verifiable Associate Degree for Transfer (AA-T or AS-T) from a California community college in a major that CSUN has approved for transfer.
-Please see ADT requirements at Upper Division Transfer Student.
+Please see ADT requirements at Transfer Student, Resident.

 Are you on the right page?

 - Student veterans and international students should select the link for their student group on this page.

 - For Fall 2017 admission information, visit first-time freshman applicant toward the end of September 2016.